24hrs/ Palestine with 66k - DJ SET

-As part of programme "24hs/Palestine" from September 28 to 29, LE 18 has selected 66k, a young DJ and artist from Fez, to present a mix exploring protest songs.
-From contemporary underground to traditional popular song; exploring counter-culture and militant song, this DJ SET will be broadcast live from the village to Radio Al Hara, a Palestinian internet radio station born in Bethlehem during the confinement.
+As part of the programme "24hs/Palestine," taking place from September 28th to 29th, has selected 66k, a young DJ and artist from Fez, to present a mix exploring protest music.
+From contemporary underground to traditional popular songs, exploring counterculture and militant anthems, this DJ set will be broadcast live from the village to Radio Al Hara, a Palestinian internet radio station that originated in Bethlehem during the lockdown.

 All dates